Football match abandoned as masked men drive hearse onto pitch

 While no one is reported to have been injured or threatened during the incident, local police said they have launched an investigation, adding that those found to be involved “will be dealt with robustly”.

-Dunston FC also tweeted that the match had been abandoned “due to an incident at half-time.”
+Dunston FC also tweeted that the match had been abandoned “due to an incident at half-time”.

 “While inquiries are at an early stage, it is believed that those involved are known to each other and there was no wider risk to the public,” a police spokesperson said.